 "Together we're laying the groundwork for New Zealand's first Volcanic Artist Residency," says Holowacz.
 "The programme will provide housing, work space, field visits, and connections to unique Eastern Bay of Plenty environments."

-If they get it right, Whakatāne will have a unique new creative development platform for artists and cultural managers from all over New Zealand, Australia, and the South Pacific.
+If they get it right, Whakatāne will have an extraordinary new creative development platform for artists and cultural managers from all over New Zealand, Australia, and the South Pacific.
 At the centre of each residency is accommodation in the historic Harbour Master House and a day-long journey to explore New Zealand's only active offshore volcano.

 "We want to host choreographers, sculptors, film-makers, writers, and people working in a creative field," says Holowacz.
 "But the programme will also invite arts administrators, curators, comedians, educators, television producers, and those who contribute to cultural identity and understanding."